Are your skin care and cosmetic products making your skin sick?

 16 December 2016

-We all love our favourite skin care products and cosmetics.
-We love how they smell, how they feel on the skin and the improvement we see when we use them.
+We know you love your favourite skin care products and cosmetics.
+You love how they smell, how they feel on your skin and the improvement you see when you use them.
+We understand!
+But are your skin care products making your skin sick?

 And while there is a trend towards natural products in skin care ranges, this wont necessarily mean skin is less likely to react.
 In fact, most allergic reactions are caused by contact with “natural” proteins.